Carpal tunnel syndrome: Pathophysiology

-Transverse section at the wrist.
+Transverse section at the right wrist.
 The median nerve is colored yellow.
 The carpal tunnel consists of the bones and transverse carpal ligament.

 The carpal bones and the transverse carpal ligament form the carpal tunnel.
 The median nerve passes through this space along with the flexor tendons.
 Increased compartmental pressure for any reason can squeeze the median nerve.
 Theoretically, increased pressure can interfere with normal intraneural blood flow, eventually causing a cascade of physiological changes in the nerve itself.
 There is a dose-respondent curve such that greater and longer periods of pressure are associated with greater nerve dysfunction.
 The symptoms and signs of carpal tunnel syndrome causes are hypertrophy of the synovial tissue surrounding the flexor tendons such as with rheumatoid arthritis.

 Prolonged pressure can lead to a cascade of physiological changes in neural tissue.
 First, the blood-nerve barrier breaks down (increased permeability of perineureum and endothelial cells of endoneural blood vessels).
 If the pressure continues, the nerves will start the process of demyelination under the area of compression.
 This will result in abnormal nerve conduction even when the pressure is relieved leading to persistent sensory symptoms until remyelination can occur.
 If the compression continues and is severe enough, axons may be injured and Wallerian degeneration will occur.
 At this point there may be weakness and muscle atrophy, depending on the extent of axon damage.